 What is syphilis?

 Syphilis is a bacterial STI with a variety of symptoms that present in four different phases.
 Typically, you’ll see the first symptom around 21 days after infection.
 The good news is that it's easy to treat and cure in its early stages.
 Using condoms and dental dams (a thin plastic barrier) can prevent syphilis from being passed on.

 There are four stages to syphilis:

-- In the final stage, things get serious.
+In the final stage, things get serious.
 The infection will start to affect your brain, liver and other important organs.
-It can last for a long time and cause irreversible damage.
+It can last for a long time and the long term effects of syphilis can cause irreversible damage.

 Testing for syphilis

 You can get a blood test from a doctor to check for syphilis.
 If you have a suspected chancre, they can also examine a sample from this sore to detect the infection.
 If you’re pregnant, they’ll normally test you for syphilis to make sure you don't pass it on to the baby.

 Learn more about how to get a sexual health check, or call Healthline on 1300 65 88 86 to find out the most convenient place for you to have a check-up.

 What can I do if I have syphilis?

 Get treated: Syphilis treatment is pretty straightforward in its early stages – it's just a couple of antibiotic injections a few weeks apart.
 The doctor who diagnoses you will talk you through a treatment plan.